 FREE delivery in Frederick County, Maryland!
 For other locations, please message your zip code so I may provide cost for shipping before you order.

-NOTE ON THESE ITEMS This item was re-purposed, therefore it is not perfect or new.
-All items are previously loved and sold in perfectly imperfect shape unless otherwise noted in listing.
+NOTE ON THIS ITEM This item was repurposed; therefore, it is not perfect or new.
+This item was previously loved and sold in perfectly imperfect shape unless otherwise noted in listing.
 Actual color(s) may slightly differ on your monitor/screen compared to in-person due to a difference in resolution and/or color settings.

-CARE INSTRUCTIONS As with any hand painted item, care instructions include not immersing in water to clean but simply wipe with a slightly damp, non-abrasive cloth.
+CARE INSTRUCTIONS As with any antique item, care instructions include not immersing in water to clean but simply wipe with a slightly damp, non-abrasive cloth.
 To help remove fingerprints simply buff furniture with a soft cloth.

 WARNING As one should with any large/heavy piece of furniture shared in a household with small children, please install a Furniture Anti-Tipping Kit to the back of this piece to avoid tipping.